thomas-fossati/draft-ietf-rats-daa/draft-ietf-rats-daa.md

 The Join Protocol is essentially an enrollment protocol that consumes Evidence from the Attester (therefore the mapping to the Verifier role).
 Corresponding Appraisal Policies for Evidence specific to the Join Protocol are used to produce Attestation Results to decide whether to issue a DAA credential to an Attester or not (therefore the mapping to the Relying Party role).

 In the DAA-Signing Protocol, the RATS role Endorser is then taken on by the DAA Issuer protocol entity.
-The mapping is illustrated in Figure {{sign-mapping}}.
+The mapping is illustrated in {{sign-mapping}}.

 ~~~~aasvg
 .---------------.